addr2data/webinar-01/README.rst

 - Supports both IPv4 and IPv6

-- Performs Network Address Translation (NAT) for IPv4
+- Performs Network Address Translation (NAT) for IPv4 (need a Internet routable IPv4 address)

 - You can have one (1) Internet Gateway per VPC.